mileswwatkins/lookout_hunter/README.md

 The front-end is hosted as a website [here](https://lookouthunter.s3.amazonaws.com/index.html) on AWS S3, but if you want to develop it follow the directions below.

-### Requirements and setup
+### Requirements

-- Node 14
+- Node 20
-- Yarn
-- `yarn install`
+- `npm install`

 ### Running

-Use `yarn start`, which runs the app and makes it available at http://localhost:3000.
+Use `npm run start`, which runs the app and makes it available at http://localhost:3000.

 ### Deployment

-Run `yarn deploy` to build and deploy to AWS S3.
+Run `npm run deploy` to build and deploy to AWS S3.
 This requires AWS credentials for the S3 bucket in question.

 More commonly, you'll [use GitHub Actions](https://github.com/mileswwatkins/lookout_hunter/actions/workflows/deploy-frontend.yml) to deploy the front-end.